 How can we replenish NMFs?

 We can replenish NMF through the external application of moisturizers that mimic the NMF function.
 Moisturizers are advised to be applied immediately after showering or bathing since water evaporates from your skin really quickly, leaving it dry.
 It helps keep some of that water on the skin, making it softer, pliable, and smoother.
-(This is where the different types of moisturizers come in.
-We’ll write a blog post on that soon!)
+(We talk about the different types of moisturizers here.)

 This is also why humectant ingredients (ingredients that attract water to skin) such as urea, lactic acid, and hyaluronic acid have recently sprung up in popularity in many cosmetic formulations, because it is one of the many components in the NMF blend!